 Q How is my money invested?

-With investments of this kind, a fund manager is responsible for picking which shares to hold, and will usually focus on a particular sector or geographical area.
+With pooled investments, a fund manager is responsible for picking which shares to hold, and will usually focus on a particular sector or geographical area.

 The risks involved are also lower because your money is invested in a wide range of different shares, rather than just one or two.